AI-TraceFinder/GopiNishanth_TraceFinder/README.md

 Milestone 1 Report.pdf: A formal documentation of the methodology and outcome

-To finalize your Milestone 2 README, you should highlight the transition from simple data collection to Forensic Feature Engineering and Predictive Modeling.

-Based on your actual notebook, the project has moved into extracting mathematical "fingerprints" from images and using a Logistic Regression classifier, which achieved an overall accuracy of 82.22%.

-Milestone 2: Feature Engineering & Classification
-Project: TraceFinder Forensic Scanner Identification Overview
-This milestone moves beyond raw image handling to focus on Forensic Feature Extraction and the development of a classification model.
-We utilize texture analysis and frequency domain transformations to identify the unique "noise" signatures left by different scanner hardwares.

 Milestone 2 Objectives
 Feature Extraction: Implementation of specialized algorithms to extract "micro-features" (LBP, FFT, and Noise Variance).